Martin-Lndbl/Martin-Lndbl/README.md

-### Hey there 👋
+### Here goes Nix

-I'm Martin Lindbüchl, B.Sc.
+Hey there 👋 I'm Martin Lindbüchl, B.Sc.
 Informatics student at TUM.

 I just recently stumbled upon Nix at my working student job at ESG ✈️ and am spending way to much time on it since.